hyperflask/hyperflask-docs/docs/roadmap.md

 Checkout the list of all the projects developed as part of the Hyperflask Stack and their current development status on the [Hyperflask Github organization homepage](https://github.com/hyperflask).

+Key stuff that is still missing:

+- SQLite broker for Dramatiq and background task tests
+- Dockerfile & Deployments
+- Static content mode
+- Better error reporting for jinjapy files
+- Syntax highlighting for the macro tags syntax in jinja templates

 Planned v1 experience:

 | Feature | Status | Notes | Related Hyperflask project |